Looking to collaborate? I’m your gal! Quirky Globetrotter is an award-winning, international travel blog that

 We pulled up and the building looked like the listing online.
 The house was located on a secluded street that overlooked the lagoon, so again, I was optimistic.

 I was welcomed to this “private oasis” with the manager’s children screaming.
 They flipped and twirled on the three large hammocks that hung in the shared common space.
 Yet, around us, there was nothing in sight.
-Not other furniture or renters in this guesthouse-styled listing.
+No other furniture or renters in this guesthouse-styled listing.

 The manager, without pausing a beat, proceeded to give me a tour.
 We walked into the kitchen where there were dozens of boxes strewed about with glasses and dinnerware, clearly waiting to be unpacked.
-None of the appliances were pulled in, she informed me, so she hoped that that wouldn’t be a problem.
+None of the appliances were installed, she informed me, so she hoped that that wouldn’t be a problem.
 Not really, since I conveniently spent the past four hours at a bar where food was readily at my disposable, but all the same, I was a little peeved.

 We walked out of the kitchen down a hallway to where I was meant to be sleeping.
 Prior to my arrival, the host and owner of the Airbnb informed me that my room would be ready for me.
 When I walked in there was nothing more than a mattress.
 The manager mentioned that linens were in the pile of boxes in the kitchen and that I could put them on myself.